According to a study out of the University of Michigan, one small change by ophthalmologists could save:

-Patients not on Medicare, but who have private insurance, could save their carriers
+Not only that — patients who are not on Medicare, but who have private insurance, could save their carriers:

 Where’s the cash coming from?
 It’s the difference between doctors prescribing one drug versus another in a rare confluence of legal loopholes and pharmaceutical profits, according to a university study that crunched these numbers.